Implementation of the Program Finder

 - Where is the program held?

+There are 200+ programs that take place either online or on campus within a variety of fields of study.
 In this project we are focusing on the first question, but see my other projects for ‘How much does it cost’ and ‘Where is the program held’.
-There are 100+ programs that take place either online or on campus within a variety of fields of study.

 We came up with two solutions to this problem: a program finder and a search bar on the homepage.
-Here we will focus on the program finder but check out the [search bar] project for a deeper dive.
-To fix this problem using the program finder, we implemented three main filters: Area of Study, Degree Level, and Format (online/on campus).
-All of the programs have to fit within these filters.
+Here we will focus on the program finder but check out the search bar project for a deeper dive.
+To fix this problem using the program finder, we implemented three main filters: Area of Study, Degree Level, and Format (online, on campus, or mix mode).
+All 200+ programs have to fit within these filters.
 For area of study there are eight categories which users better understand than what school a program lives under.
-The flow now is quite innate and feels very natural, not forcing the user to look hard for what they want to accomplish.
+The flow now feels very natural, and does not force the user to look too hard for what they want to accomplish.